cn0047/stash/ed/t/patterns.architectural/architectures.md

   Needed to check service's health: LB asks service: "are you here", if all ok - service responds: "I'm ok".

+Load balancers are generally grouped into two categories:
+Layer 7 - Application LB
+          (based on application specific data such as HTTP headers, cookies, etc).
+Layer 4 - Transport Layer LB.

+Methods:
+* Least Connection - use the service with the fewest active connections.
+* Round Robin - assigns connection to the first service in the list, and then moves that service to the bottom of the list.
+* Weighted Round Robin.
+* Least Response Time - use service with the fewest active connections and the lowest average response time.
+* Least Bandwidth - use service that is currently serving the least amount of traffic (Mbps).
+* URL param or RDP-cookie.

 ## Back End

 URL routing should be decoupled from the controllers